netease-youdao/EmotiVoice/data/youdao/text/README.md

 - Speaker info is mainly from [LibriTTS](https://www.openslr.org/60/) and [HiFiTTS](https://www.openslr.org/109/) dataset.

-- You are welcome to contribute the description of voices
+- You are welcome to contribute the description of voices.

+- You can find more speaker info from [LibriVox](https://librivox.org/) by search their name.

 | ID | Voice Name | Gender | Description |
 |----|-------|--------|-------------|